Columbus Ohio Minimum Wage Attorneys

 Ohio law frowns upon employers who do not pay the minimum wage.
 If you were not paid at least the applicable minimum wage, you could file a claim to recover the amount of unpaid wages plus two times such damages as liquidated damages, as well as have your attorney’s fees paid by the other party.
 Attorney Matthew Coffman regularly takes on employers on behalf of large classes of employees who have been underpaid because of minimum wage violations.

-Help is Available for Minimum Wage Violations in Ohio
+Our Ohio Wage Lawyers are Available for Minimum Wage Violations in Ohio